DTLSClient Component

 Additional Information

 To support KeepAlive functionality, it is important to note that DoEvents must be called regularly in both console and form-based applications.
+This is to ensure the component sends keep-alive (or Heartbeat) packets to the server in a timely manner.

 In form-based applications, this does not apply if KeepAlive is False.